Yugz29/holbertonschool-hbnb/part3/README.md

 This ensures that the logic remains consistent and easy to extend.

 ### **3. Persistence Layer (Repository)**
-Located in `app/persistence/repository.py`, this layer temporarily uses an **in-memory repository** to store and retrieve data objects.
+Located in `app/persistence/repository.py`, this layer now uses a **database-backed repository** with SQLAlchemy to persist and retrieve data objects.
-It will later be replaced by a **database-backed repository** using SQLAlchemy.
+This replaces the previous in-memory repository, providing durability and scalability.

 ---